-Pozole is a stew from Mexico which means “hominy” and it is a brothy bowl made with meat, chilies and stock and it is often eaten on New Year’s Eve.
-However, on a cold winter’s day this Smoky Pork Pozole is just delicious and can really keep you cozy on the inside.
+Pozole is a stew from Mexico which means “hominy,” (dried maize kernels treated with alkai) and it also incorporates shredded meat, chilies, and broth.
+It is often eaten at celebrations, but no need for a party — this Smoky Pork Pozole is delicious on any night of week and it will keep you cozy on the inside.

-Pozole is usually make with pork shoulder and using cooked or leftover pork from a previous meal can cut down on cooking time considerably.
+Pozole is usually make with pork shoulder, but I used leftover pork from a previous meal, which cuts down on cooking time considerably.
 This recipe is a simple preparation made with a few pantry ingredients and cooked pork.
 If you don’t have leftover pork, you can buy a pound of pork shoulder, dice it up and sear it in a pan, then proceed with the recipe as written (just double the cooking time).

-The smokiness in this pozole comes from a chipotle chile or smoked jalapeno, which adds personality to the sauce and makes the most fragrant stew.
-The taste is mildly spicy and the hearty pork and hominy provide a nice chunky texture.
-Chipotle chiles and hominy are available in the can in most grocery stores.
+The smokiness in this pozole comes from a chipotle chile or smoked jalapeno, which adds personality to the sauce and makes the most tasty stew.
+The flavors are mildly spicy and the hearty pork and hominy provide a nice chunky texture.
+Chipotle chiles and hominy are available in most grocery stores or online.
 I like to serve my pozole with toasted corn tortillas and a fresh green salad.

 Ingredients